 If you pledged your home as collateral and it has $100,000 in equity in it, offering $5000 is a waste of everyone’s time.

-While I’m not going to get into the nitty gritty details (go here for that), just keep in mind that your settlement offer should bear a reasonable relationship to the amount recoverable through enforced collection.
+Keep in mind that your settlement offer should “bear a reasonable relationship to the amount recoverable through enforced collection” – that quote is straight from the SBA Form 1150 instructions.
 In other words, if it’s clear that the bank could collect more by suing you, it’s going to be rejected.